jparrett/UFOs/README.md

 To continue to refine the process, the following recommendations are suggested:

--Improve filters:  This could be corrected by included a drop down for the user to select the values to filter on.
+- Improve filters:  This could be corrected by included a drop down for the user to select the values to filter on.
 This way there is no mistake and the information is returned correctly.

 - Data:   currently the data is limited to the information provided.
 A way to improve this would be to develop an system using splinter, beautiful soup, Flask and a database to constatly look and update the informaiton.